Landrover360/QuantitativeGenomics2021/README.md

 /cloud/project/genomics_exercise
 ```

 Next, you can just download the ZIP file for this class by the command `wget https://github.com/WGLab/QuantitativeGenomics2021/releases/download/v1.0.0/exercise1.tar.gz`.
 The Linux command `wget` essentially downloads a file from a given URL and saves the file to your computer.
 Because this file contains several annotation databases, its size is around 500Mb and it may take a while to download it.
 To unzip the file, you can dirctly using `tar -xvf exercise1.tar.gz` to unzip the downladed file.
 You will see from the messages in screen that several files are extracted from the zip file.
+Please note that this is a sub-sampled version of ANNOVAR for the purpose of th exercise today (to reduce file size significantly), and it should not be used in any other real data analysis.

 ```
 /cloud/project/genomics_exercise$ tar -xvf exercise1.tar.gz
 exercise1/
-exercise1/table_annovar.pl.bak
 exercise1/example/
 exercise1/example/ex3.avinput
 exercise1/example/ex2.vcf